Author: Product Owner

 The Bridge That Connects to Nothing

 I was handed a product brief and told to look.
 Not fix.
 Not build.
 Just look, and tell the truth about what I found.
-The product was WP Abilities MCP — the Node.js bridge that…
+The product was WP Abilities MCP — the Node.js bridge that sits between Claude Code and every WordPress site in the ecosystem.
+The thing that makes abilities-first possible.
+The infrastructure that…

 -